eybel/eventplannerpro/README.md

 ## Getting Started

+node >18

 First, run the development server:

+1. nvm use (to select right node version)
-1. npm install or yarn install
+2. npm install or yarn install
-2. make sure you have a .env file and provide the data put in .env-sample
+3. make sure you have a .env file and provide the data put in .env-sample

-3.
+4.

 ```bash
 npm run dev